 Definition of Addiction

 Addiction is one of the most serious health issues in the world today.
-It is a complex condition that causes health problems and affects the patient social life.
+It is a complex condition that causes health problems and affects patient social life.
 Addiction is unpredictable which means; anyone can be a victim of addiction.

-What is an addiction?
+What is addiction?
 Addiction is an abuse of substance or behavior, a constant repetition of an act without control, despite the desire to stop it.
 A habitual dependence on substance beyond a voluntary control is also referred to as an addiction

 Medically, it has been viewed to be a brain disorder or disease, temporarily altering the chemical balance of the brain, regardless of its consequences.
-Addiction is similar to a process of taking psychoactive drugs not prescribed by Doctors.
+Addiction is similar to the process of taking psychoactive drugs not prescribed by Doctors.

 Addiction is a Brain Disease

-American psychiatric association defines addiction as a brain disease that exhibits compulsive use of a substance despite harmful consequence.
+American psychiatric association defines addiction as a brain disease that exhibits compulsive use of a substance despite harmful consequences.
 It went further to establish that in brain imaging studies, there are changes in memory, decision-making, learning and behavior control of an addict.

 Psychologically, a person becomes addicted when he or she is not able to control the aspect, of the addiction without help.
 Because of the mental or physical condition.
-In other words, it is known as a habitual dependence on behavior and substance, which lead to a distorted thinking, behavior, and body functions.
+In other words, it is known as a habitual dependence on behavior and substance, which leads to distorted thinking, behavior, and body functions.